spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-labels.md

 tags: ["clusters", "cluster management"]
 ---

-Node labels provide the ability to specify which nodes pods should run on.
+Node labels provide the ability to specify which nodes pods should be scheduled on.
 This ability can be useful in scenarios where pods should be co-located or executed on dedicated hardware.
 Labels are optional configurations, as the scheduler will automatically place pods across nodes.

 Palette allows you to apply node labels during cluster provisioning, and can also be modified after the cluster is deployed.
 This guide covers the Palette UI flow.